humpalum/vscode-sigma/README.md

 - 'contains' at wrong position in modifiers
 - Whitespace at end of Line
 - Single Item with All modifier
+- YAML not parsing
+- Various Tests from the official sigma repo

 Quickfixes for some of the Diagnostics

 ![diagnostics](images/gifs/diagnostics.gif)